-The faculty of the California Community College System is made up of roughly 75 percent parttime faculty.
+The faculty of the California Community College System is made up of roughly 75 percent part-time faculty.
 The laws that cover part-time faculty allow for less than pro rata pay, fewer benefits, and little job security.
 Additionally, many part-time faculty teach years or decades in the same department, within the same district, and even sometimes on the same campus without achieving permanent full-time status.

-- 4.7.1 A single system in which all California community college instructors are considered members of the faculty and are placed on a single salary schedule, with the same salary, health and other benefits and the same non-teaching responsibilities as full-time faculty, paid on a pro rata basis, proportional to hours taught - 4.7.2 Secure employment for non-tenured faculty, including UC lecturers and part-time faculty - 4.7.3 Paid office hours for part-time faculty - 4.7.4 Changes in the California Education Code to allow for promotion of qualified, experienced temporary part-time faculty to full-time regular status to build a career path for qualified temporary part-time instructors who desire to work full-time. - 4.7.5 Part-time community college faculty allowed to serve as full faculty senate members
+- 4.7.1 A single system in which all California community college instructors are considered members of the faculty and are placed on a single salary schedule, with the same salary, health and other benefits and the same non-teaching responsibilities as full-time faculty, paid on a pro rata basis, proportional to hours taught - 4.7.2 Secure employment for non-tenured faculty, including UC lecturers and part-time faculty - 4.7.3 Paid office hours for part-time faculty - 4.7.4 Promotion of qualified, experienced temporary part-time faculty to full-time regular status to build a career path for qualified temporary part-time instructors who desire to work full-time - 4.7.5 Part-time community college faculty allowed to serve as full faculty senate members